-Every blessing is unique and we need to be guided by the holy spirit to pronounce the blessing based on God’s will.
+Every blessing is unique, and we need to be guided by the holy spirit to pronounce the blessing based on God’s will.
 I need to have the faith to be guided by the Holy Ghost to declare the blessing.
 Also, the person I’m giving the blessing to needs the faith to know that Christ’s power will heal him/her.

-I have been called upon many times to participate in such blessings of the sick, and have seen the miracles that follow such blessings.
-Sadly, I have (on MANY occasions) declined to perform healing blessings because I did not believe I had the faith, and did not believe that I deserved to experience Christ’s power and mercy on behalf of others.
+I have been called upon many times to participate in such blessings of the sick and have seen the miracles that follow such blessings.
+Sadly, I have (on MANY occasions) declined to perform healing blessings because I did not believe I had the faith and did not believe that I deserved to experience Christ’s power and mercy on behalf of others.

 Satan has powerful methods…

-One of his favorites is to convince us that we don’t have enough faith to approach God with our problems; “You don’t have faith, so don’t even try to ask God for help”, he tells us.
+One of his favorites is to convince us that we don’t have enough faith to approach God with our problems; “You don’t have faith, so don’t even try to ask God for help,” he tells us.
 Or worse, he convinces us that we don’t DESERVE God’s help; “You’re just a worthless drunk…why would God EVER help you?”
 And unfortunately, especially when I was in the depths of my struggles with alcohol, this lie was SO easy to believe.
 Allow me to share a personal “Harry Potter” moment that disproves Satan’s big lie.

 “You’re Not Worthy…”

 It was a beautiful June morning in 2001.
 The cool, crisp mountain air filled my lungs.
 Birds sang.
 I could hear the rustle of leaves and the babble of the nearby stream tumbling over the rocks.
 It was the weekend of my 20th high school class reunion.
 Although I was enjoying being out in the mountains, I was also feeling uneasy.
 For me, family vacation meant a self-imposed ban on alcohol…I didn’t allow myself to drink in front of the kids.
 We’d been on the road as a family for a couple of days already.
-That familiar crave was really starting to kick in.
+That familiar craving was really starting to kick in.

 We had arrived early to help set up for the weekend’s events.
-My class-mate Lynn and her sister Dixie were hosting the celebration, and we were busy setting up tables and tents.
+My classmate, Lynn and her sister Dixie, were hosting the celebration, and we were busy setting up tables and tents.
 I had just stepped away to go to my car and retrieve some camping gear when I heard a blood-curdling scream.

-The adrenaline flowed and I dropped everything.
+The adrenaline flowed, and I dropped everything.
 I dashed to the top of the small hill where we had been setting up the cooking tent.
-There I found Lynn stooped down, holding Dixie who was writhing on the ground, screaming and holding her face.
+There I found Lynn stooped down, holding Dixie, who was writhing on the ground, screaming and holding her face.
 Blood covered her face and her hands.
-I sprinted up to them and with a shaky voice asked “What happened?”
+I sprinted up to them and, with a shaky voice, asked, “What happened?”